 Reality-based therapy (RT) focuses on the current problems you are having as a result of your traumatic experience.
-By focusing on current problems, you we will be able to address those issues and overcome your difficulties when presented with them in real life.
-Through RT, you’ll learn that you alone hold the key to creating the future you want and through your behaviors, you’ll be able to attain all that you dream of.
+By focusing on current problems, you will be able to address those issues and overcome your difficulties when presented with them in real life.
+Through RT during your treatment, you’ll learn that you alone hold the key to creating the future you want and through your behaviors, you’ll be able to attain all that you dream of.

-Group therapy is a large part of our residential treatment programs.
+Group therapy is a large part of our residential treatment.
 We want you to connect with other individuals who have gone through traumatic experiences so that you can gain additional support and validation.
 This allows you to work together to overcome your fears.
-We offer both process and psycho-educational groups that focus on a variety of topics depending on the group session.
+We offer both process and psycho-educational groups throughout rehab that focus on a variety of topics depending on the group session.

 Our family therapy sessions are there to help you reconnect with loved ones and work on any problems within the family dynamic.
-We also hold a 2-day intensive family workshop where your family members will learn about how trauma can emotionally and psychological damage an individual and how they can contribute to your recovery process.
+We also hold a two-day intensive family workshop here at our treatment center in Georgia where your family members will learn about how trauma can emotionally and psychological damage an individual and how they can contribute to your recovery process.

 We also provide additional non-traditional methods to assist with your recovery.
 These may include:

 - Recreational programming